matomo-org/developer-documentation/docs/5.x/distributing-your-plugin.md

 ## Preparing your plugin for the marketplace

-Getting your completed plugin on the marketplace takes a couple steps, all listed below.
+Getting your completed plugin on the marketplace takes a couple of steps, all listed below.

 ### Make sure your plugin has a unique name